 Approval of an action requires approval by a majority (or two-thirds) vote as specified below in 7.1.1 (majority), and 7.1.2 (two-thirds).
 The “majority, two-thirds vote” is defined as one of the following:

-At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or two-thirds) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the Voting Members in attendance.
+At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or two-thirds) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.

-By electronic means (including email), a vote carried by majority (or two-thirds) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the Voting Members of the Sponsor responded.
+By electronic means (including email), a vote carried by majority (or two-thirds) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Sponsor responded.

-7.1.1 Actions requiring approval by a majority vote
+7.1.1 Actions Requiring Approval by a Majority Vote

-This clause shall not be modified, except for the addition of actions.
-Items in 7.1.1 may be moved to 7.1.2 if desired.
+This clause shall not be modified, except for a) moving actions to 7.1.2, b) adding actions, c) taking care of the brackets as described in the template instructions.

 The following actions require approval by a majority vote: